bluenviron/mavp2p/README.md

       --streamreq-frequency=4    set the stream frequency to request

 Args:
   [<endpoints>]  Space-separated list of endpoints.
-At least 2
+At least one
-                 endpoints are required.
-Possible endpoints are:
+                 endpoint is required.
+Possible endpoints types are:

                  udps:listen_ip:port (udp, server mode)